-It’s important to truly understand how credit unions are unique, different from banks, and why we remain a necessary and extremely popular financial alternative for many Americans.
+It’s important to understand how credit unions are different from banks, and why we remain a necessary and extremely popular financial alternative for many Americans.
 Credit unions, unlike many other participants in the financial services market, are exempt from Federal and most State taxes because credit unions are member-owned, not-for-profit organizations managed by a volunteer board of directors, and because they have the specified mission of meeting the credit and savings needs of consumers.

 Credit unions are an economic democracy.
 Each credit union primary member has equal ownership and one vote, regardless of how much money a member has in deposits or how many accounts they have.
 At a credit union, every person is equal and both a member and an owner.

 Each credit union is governed by a voluntary board of directors, not stockholders.
 The board of directors are elected by and from the credit union’s membership.
 You can view the currently elected board of directors on our Contact Us page.

 Credit unions cannot serve the general public.
 People qualify for a credit union membership through their employer, county they live in, friends or family members, organizational affiliations like churches or social groups, or community-chartered.